apache/pulsar/site2/docs/client-libraries-python.md

 ### Use listener_name
 To ensure clients in both internal and external networks can connect to a Pulsar cluster, Pulsar introduces [advertisedListeners](concepts-multiple-advertised-listeners.md).

-The following example creates a Python Client use a listener_name:
+The following example creates a Python client using multiple advertised listeners:

 ```python
 import pulsar